sinaghassemi/semanticSegmentation/README.md

 # 1. Generating training, validation and test samples

-The samples required for training,validation or testing the network should be generated and stored in [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file enabling fast reading during training.
+The samples required for training, validation or testing the network should be generated and stored in [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file enabling fast reading during training.
 The codes used to generate the dataset files are written in MATLAB and provided each dataset.

-## 1.2 Training and validation (INRIA datset)
+## 1.2 Training and validation samples (INRIA datset)
-Training and validation samples are generate over five cities of Austin, Chicago ,Kitsap County ,Western Tyrol and Vienna using the MATLAB [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/GeneratingDataset_INRIA.m).
+Training and validation samples are generated over five cities of Austin, Chicago, Kitsap County, Western Tyrol and Vienna using the MATLAB [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/GeneratingDataset_INRIA.m).

 Each city includes 36 images sized 5000×5000 which covers a surface of 1500 m × 1500 m at the 30 cm resolution.
-Based on recommnedation of the dataset providers, we use the first five images of each city for extracting validation samples and the rest for training samples.
+Based on what dataset providers recommended, we use the first five images of each city for extracting validation samples and the other images for training samples.

-In first lines of the code, in the configuration section, there are some variable that should be set.
+In first lines of the code, in the configuration section, there are variables that should be set to extarcted training, validation and test samples.

 ```matlab
 %% CONFIGURATIONS %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%